Pitometsu/ppx_implicits/README.md

 show_twice :: Show a => a -> string
 show_twice x = show x ++ show x
 ```

+This explicit wiring is unfortunate but currently necessary in ppx_implicits.

 # Implicit values